-The quantity of medical waste at dental offices is more-or-less proportional to the number of patients seen.
+The quantity of medical waste generated at dental offices is more-or-less proportional to the number of patients seen.
 Most dental office waste is not regulated and does not differ from waste from any other office of comparable size: paper, plastic, etc. that has not been in contact with bodily fluids and does not contain hazardous material.
 This waste, which professionals call Municipal Solid Waste, can be collected, stored, and shipped off site just like the waste at an accounting firm or advertising agency.
 If your facility is in an office park, it probably has a central waste collection system and most of the waste you generate can go into it.

 Two types of waste deserve special attention at dentists offices:

 Although radiation is used at dental offices to produce images, the x-rays are generated by an electromagnetic process, not by intrinsically radioactive material.
 Radioactive waste is not produced by x-ray equipment.

 Look at the definition of hazardous waste to see if your facility generates it.
 The iconic hazardous material used by dentists is mercury amalgam (an alloy of mercury).
 The filling material was a mix of mercury, copper, silver, and tin.
 This type of filling material was used on tooth cavities for over a century and still is used.
 However, the trend has been to move away from the old filling material because mercury is bad for people.
 The concern is that mercury leaks from the fillings over the years and ends up in the person’s tissues.
 The federal government calls mercury a neurotoxin.